 Know what you want

 You need to make sure that you know what you want.
 Maybe consider having an ideal candidate in mind, as this will give you a starting point.
-You can begin to define the role and create a job description, highlighting all the roles and responsibilities that come with the job.
-You will also need to make it apparent what your requirements are, for example you may want an experienced individual with at least couple of years in experience in the field, or you might want a candidate that has achieved a certain level of education.
-You will also need to think about the salary you want to offer when putting together the job description.
+Begin by defining the role and create a job description, highlighting all the roles and responsibilities that come with the job.
+You will also need to make it apparent what your requirements are.
+For example, you may want an experienced individual with at least couple of years in experience in the field.
+Or you might want a candidate that has achieved a certain level of education.
+Also you will need to think about the salary you want to offer when putting together the job description.
 As a small business, you will need to see what you can afford to offer your employees.
 A good salary will entice good quality candidates to your role, ensuring a good match for both the company and the candidate.

 Transparency is key when it comes to hiring staff.
 Make sure to make your expectations clear, highlight the company culture and discuss the salary openly.
 This will ensure that there are no problems and misunderstandings in the future.